LuckyHyena/DnD/5e/5e_reference.md

 A character must be both [_able to act_ and _able to move_](#able-to-act) at the moment of the attack or saving throw in order to receive benefits from dodging.

-> **homebrew:** When a creature spends its action to _dodge_ (and is receiving dodge benefits) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
+> **homebrew:** When a creature spends its action to _dodge_ (and as long as it's both _able to act_ and _able to move_) while standing in squares containing [cover](#cover-and-obscurity), it receives the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.
+>
+> You can get the same (non-stacking) bonus by being [_prone_](#how-to-put-the-crawl-in-dungeon-crawl) in squares containing cover.

 ---